Chapter 8

 Verse 2 Out of the mouth of babes and sucklings hast thou ordained strength because of thine enemies, that thou mightest still the enemy and the avenger.

 Children and new believers are some of the most honest communicators.
-As people age both physically and in the faith, they learn to behave and think according to the majority of the church and tend to loose the freshness of thought and wonder that comes with youth.
+As people age both physically and in the Faith, they learn to behave and think according to the majority of the people in their particular church setting and they tend to loose the freshness of thought and wonder that comes with youth and with their initial salvation experience.
+It is the new converts who are on fire for the LORD who remind seasoned Christian believers to renew their relationship with the LORD and to once again get excited about their salvation and the gift of eternal life.

 Verses 3-4 When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained; 4 What is man, that thou art mindful of him? and the son of man, that thou visitest him?

 David asks a very good question.
-Why does God bother with people that cannot make planets and stars or a single flower.
-People are so helpless and powerless compared to God that David is in wonderment as to why He tolerates sinful man
+Why does God bother with people who cannot make stars or a single flower?
+People are so helpless and powerless compared to God that David is in wonderment as to why He tolerates sinful man.

 Verse 5 For thou hast made him a little lower than the angels, and hast crowned him with glory and honour.